MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nc-ws2spi-lpnspsetservice.md

 The
-<b>NSPSetService</b> function registers or deregisters a service instance within a namespace.
+**NSPSetService** function registers or deregisters a service instance within a namespace.

 ## -parameters